pavandeveloperr/Snitch-Ecommerce-Website/README.md

 ## SNITCH - SHOP ANYTHING
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/pavandeveloperr/Snitch-Ecommerce-Website/blob/master/LICENSE.md)

-Snitch is a user-friendly ecommerce app that allows customers to easily browse and purchase products using its intuitive UI.
-Built on the MERN stack.With Snitch, customers can shop with confidence and convenience, all at their fingertips.
+Snitch is an ecommerce app built using MERN stack, featuring both user and admin panels.
+With Snitch, users can easily browse and purchase products from different categories, while the admin can add, update and manage products.
+The app also features Braintree payment gateway integration and secure authentication using JWT and bcryptjs, ensuring a seamless and secure shopping experience for all users.

 ## Environment Variables